lamhq/tech-notes/devops/linux/ssl.md

 `req`: enables the part of OpenSSL that handles certificate requests signing.
 `-newkey rsa:2048 `creates a 2048-bit RSA key.
-`-nodes` means "don’t encrypt the key".
+`-nodes` means "don't encrypt the key".
 `-keyout example.com.key` specifies the filename to write on the created private key.
 `-out example.com.csr` specifies the filename to write the CSR to.